bassamghanoum/Masterminder/README.md

 Feedback, comments, and contributions are welcome!

-Read more in our Wiki (https://github.com/stoyanr/Mastermind/wiki).
+Read more in our [Wiki](https://github.com/stoyanr/Mastermind/wiki).